TAJIKISTAN: "Inciting religious hatred" charges for at least 6 imams and man who filmed police harassment

 Six arrested imams

-The six Imam-hatyps of cathedral Mosques in the northern Sogd Region were all arrested in early March on the initiative of the Regional Prosecutor's Office.
-The Imams are being held at a Detention Centre in Sogd.
+The six Imam-hatyps of cathedral Mosques in the northern Sugd Region were all arrested in early March on the initiative of the Regional Prosecutor's Office.
+The Imams are being held at a Detention Centre in Sugd.
 All six had been appointed to their posts with the approval of the State Committee for Religious Affairs (SCRA).

 Boltuyev was Imam of the cathedral Mosque in Guliston (former Kayrakkum), Maksud Urunov Imam of the cathedral Mosque in Kanibadam, and Abdujamil Yusupov of the cathedral Mosque in Bobojon Gofurov District.
 Of the three other unnamed Imams, two are from Khujand and one from Kanibadam.